theanaverwaerde/theanaverwaerde-website/now.md

 - 📍 I live in France near Lille with my parrot "Joséphine".
 - 💼 I work at [OverSOC](https://www.oversoc.com), a Cybersecurity Startup in an awesome team.
-- 🧠 I'm learning [Go](https://go.dev) with its fabulous mascot.
+- 🧠 I'm learning [Svelte](https://svelte.dev) with SvelteKit.
-- 🎬 I'm always watching a lot of anime, my favorite this season is ["Oshi no Ko" 2nd Season](https://myanimelist.net/anime/55791/Oshi_no_Ko_2nd_Season).
+- 🎬 My favorite this season is [Blue Box](https://myanimelist.net/anime/57181/Ao_no_Hako).
-- 📖 I'm reading ["Sun-Ken Rock"](https://myanimelist.net/manga/8848/Sun-Ken_Rock), it's a manga shōnen written and illustrated by Boichi.
+- 🎵 About music I'm waiting the new album of [LINKIN PARK "From Zero"](https://music.apple.com/fr/album/from-zero/1766137049?l=en-GB)
+- 🕹️ I've started to play at [Brawl Stars](https://supercell.com/en/games/brawlstars/) on my phone
-- 🕹️ I'm playing [Core Keeper](https://store.steampowered.com/app/1621690/Core_Keeper/) with a group of friends.
+- 🕹️ On pc I'm playing [GUILTY GEAR -STRIVE-](https://store.steampowered.com/app/1384160/GUILTY_GEAR_STRIVE/) with the objective of not going 0-2 at EVO France 2025

 ## Making

-- 🖥️ I'm working on this website (more information on [this](/this) page).
+- 🖥️ I'm working on a website for my father's company
-- ✍️ I try to write a lot of blog posts, but I haven't satisfied :/
+- 🖥️ I'm rework an old project to use more modern stack and practice
+- ✍️ I writing an article about **integrations tests in golang with docker**

 This [/now](https://nownownow.com/about) page was inspired by [Derek Silvers](https://sivers.org/)!